 What is Distracted Driving?

-Distracted or dangerous driving occurs when the driver’s attention is on anything except for the road.
+Distracted or dangerous driving occurs when the driver’s attention is on anything except the road.
 There are three main types of distracted driving:

 - Visual Distraction occurs when the driver is looking at something other than the road, such as a phone, for example.